- Home

 Discussing your options

-Some choices, such as sperm banking and radiation shielding, are well-established ways to preserve fertility.
+Sperm banking (freezing or cryopreservation) and radiation shielding are well-established ways to preserve fertility.
 Surgically extracting sperm from the testicles is another way to store sperm for later use.
-The option that is right for you depends on the type of cancer you have and your personal preferences.
+The best option for you depends on the type of cancer you have and your personal preferences.

 All my life I had wanted to be a father.
 I didn’t want cancer to ruin my chances, so I stored my sperm before treatment started.
 I think of this as a bit of an insurance policy.